Moons of Saturn: Naming

 In 1848, Lassell proposed that the eighth satellite of Saturn be named Hyperion after another Titan.
 When in the 20th century the names of Titans were exhausted, the moons were named after different characters of the Greco-Roman mythology or giants from other mythologies.
-All the irregular moons (except Phoebe, discovered about a century before the others) are named after Inuit and Gallic gods and after Norse ice giants.
+All the irregular moons (except Phoebe, discovered about a century before the others) are named after Inuit, and Gallic gods, and after Norse ice giants.
+The International Astronomical Union's (IAU) Committee for Planetary System Nomenclature, which oversees the naming of Solar System moons, rules that Saturnian moons that are smaller than 3 km in diameter (absolute magnitude HV > 16.5) should only be named if it is of scientific interest.

 Some asteroids share the same names as moons of Saturn: 55 Pandora, 106 Dione, 577 Rhea, 1809 Prometheus, 1810 Epimetheus, and 4450 Pan.
-In addition, three more asteroids would share the names of Saturnian moons but for spelling differences made permanent by the International Astronomical Union (IAU): Calypso and asteroid 53 Kalypso; Helene and asteroid 101 Helena; and Gunnlod and asteroid 657 Gunlöd.
+In addition, three more asteroids would share the names of Saturnian moons until spelling differences were made permanent by the IAU: Calypso and asteroid 53 Kalypso; Helene and asteroid 101 Helena; and Gunnlod and asteroid 657 Gunlöd.

-Sizes
+Physical characteristics

 Saturn's satellite system is very lopsided: one moon, Titan, comprises more than 96% of the mass in orbit around the planet.
-The six other planemo (ellipsoidal) moons constitute roughly 4% of the mass, and the remaining small moons, together with the rings, comprise only 0.04%.
+The six other planemo (ellipsoidal) moons constitute roughly 4% of the mass.
+These seven moons are large enough to have collapsed into a relaxed, ellipsoidal shape, though only one or two, Titan and possibly Rhea, are currently in hydrostatic equilibrium.
+The remaining small moons, together with the rings, comprise only 0.04% of the orbiting mass.

 Orbital groups

-Although the boundaries may be somewhat vague, Saturn's moons can be divided into ten groups according to their orbital characteristics.
+Although the boundaries may be somewhat vague, Saturn's moons can be divided into nine groups according to their orbital characteristics.
 Many of them, such as Pan and Daphnis, orbit within Saturn's ring system and have orbital periods only slightly longer than the planet's rotation period.
 The innermost moons and most regular satellites all have mean orbital inclinations ranging from less than a degree to about 1.5 degrees (except Iapetus, which has an inclination of 7.57 degrees) and small orbital eccentricities.
 On the other hand, irregular satellites in the outermost regions of Saturn's moon system, in particular the Norse group, have orbital radii of millions of kilometers and orbital periods lasting several years.
 The moons of the Norse group also orbit in the opposite direction to Saturn's rotation.